-When you can’t go to the kebab shop, make kebab?
-That’s what we thought when we decided to try and create our own chicken Shawarma.
+When you can’t go to the kebab shop, make kebab!
+In this case make homemade chicken Shawarma.
 We found different recipes online, and we sort of mixed it up a little to suit the content of our pantry as well as our taste.
 I would dare say that this recipe is easy, apart from the detail that we wanted our kebab to stand in the oven, which was the adventurous part.
-You don’t have to do the same, just bare in mind the marinade will take overnight and you will then need 50 minutes for the chicken to be cooked in the oven.
-This makes dinner (or generous lunch) for four people, or three very hungry ones.
+You don’t have to do the same and can instead use skewers (like in the updated images), just bare in mind the marinade will take overnight and you will then need 50 minutes for the chicken to be cooked in the oven (if you want to make it stand like a kekab).
+This makes dinner (or generous lunch) for four, or three very hungry people.

 - 6 chicken thighs filleted and with no skin

 - 1 tbs ginger (freshly grated)

 - 1 tbs tumeric

 - 1 tbs black pepper